 Maybe the seller is hoping for a quick closing ahead of a cross-country move.
 Or buying a new house is contingent upon selling the current one.
 The more you can find out about the seller’s situation, the more ammunition you’ll have for negotiating.

 Excited to have found your “dream home”?
 Mum’s the word on Twitter or Facebook, or you’ll have lost any power to negotiate with a savvy seller’s agent.

 4. Don’t debate every dime.

-When it comes to the final offer price, remember a few thousand dollars spread across 30 years might ultimately amount to less than $30 a month.
+When it comes to the final offer price, remember that a few thousand dollars spread across your loan term (the length of your loan in years) might ultimately amount to less than what it costs to have dinner out once a month.
 Don’t lose your first-choice home over what winds up being a small amount in the long term.

 5. Know a good deal when you see it.

 Some eager sellers may initially price their properties to sell them quickly.
 If research suggests you’re getting a good deal, don’t try to get a better one on principle, as you could lose out.